imitelis/email-app/README.md

 ### Angel:

-- Review basics of Bootstrap/TailwindCSS
+- Review basics of Bootstrap/TailwindCSS V
-- Review basics of Auth and useHooks
+- Review basics of Auth and useHooks V
 - Review basics of Cypress and Jest
 - Build the `notfound`, `inbox` and `folder` pages
-- Build the `Footer` component
+- Build the `Footer` component V
 - Build some E2E tests in Cypress

 ## Coder manual